StepwiseBuilderGenerator by Georgiy Petrov

 This repository provides a Source Generator that creates strongly-typed, stepwise “fluent” builders for your types.

-and specify the steps you need in the class’s parameterless
+You simply annotate a class with [StepwiseBuilder] and specify the steps you need in the class’s parameterless

 constructor.
 The source generator then produces a partial class containing builder interfaces and step methods.